parappayo/rank-em/README.md

 ### TODO

+* Print human-readable ranking at the end
 * Fix rating adjustment formula
+  * Points transfered is proportional to player delta when the winner is the lower rated player
-  * Points transfered is proportional to player delta
+  * Points transfered is inversely proportional to player delta when the winner is the higher rated player
   * Points transfered is inversely proportional to the distance from staring value
 * Ladder matches instead of shuffle
 * Event envelope